THE WEDDING PHOTO GUIDE

 Location

 The getting ready space is just as important as your venue.
-Hotel rooms typically are not ideal if they have a bed in the middle of the room.
-The getting ready location should be spacious and if at all possible match the vibe and look of the day.
-Consider an AirBnB, hotel suite, getting ready at home or a room at the venue, if they have one.
-Space and natural light are important for both the beauty and photo team.
+The getting ready location should be spacious, and if at all possible match the vibe and look of the day.
+Consider an Airbnb, a hotel suite, getting ready at home, or a room at the venue (if they have one).
+Lots of space and natural light are important for both the beauty team and the photo team to be working at the same time.

 Timing

-I typically arrive 1 hour before the ceremony to capture details, the end of hair/makeup, candids and getting dressed.
+If you want getting ready coverage, I typically capture your details, the end of hair/makeup, candids, and getting dressed.
 Pad your timeline in case hair/makeup runs late.
-It is important to not to feel rushed as it causes unnecessary stress at the beginning of the day.
+It is important not to feel rushed, as it causes unnecessary stress at the beginning of the day.

 Keep it clean

-Please try to keep the clutter to a minimum.
-I know there is a lot going on but if you can confine items to a corner or closet, your photos will look so much better.
-Bags, beverages and clothing sprawled everywhere does not make for an amazing backdrop.
+Please keep the clutter to a minimum.
+I know there is a lot going on, but if you can confine items to a corner or closet, your photos will look so much better.
+Bags, beverages, and clothing sprawled everywhere do not make for an amazing backdrop.
+Please communicate this to your wedding party.

 04.